 An MFT thesis at Fresno Pacific Biblical Seminary should normally include the collection and analysis of data.
 To clearly describe the process of data collection and analysis, the thesis should at least include the following sections: (1) Abstract, (2) Introduction, (3) Literature Review, (4) Description of the Methods used for Data Collection, (5) Results of data collection, and (6) Discussion.
 The introduction should clearly describe the research question and rationale for the study.
 The Literature Review should include a full review of the relevant counseling literature and a briefer, but still graduate level, review of the significant biblical and theological literature and discussion of their interaction.
 The Methods section describes the data collection process sufficiently to permit replication of the study.
 The Results section uses appropriate analysis techniques to summarize the data and draw implications from it.
-The Discussion section includes the implications of the data regarding the original research question, including theological implications, limitations of the study, and recommendations for further research.
+The Discussion section includes the implications, limitations of the study, and recommendations for further research.